CopterExpress/clover/docs/en/seeding_drone.md

 We achieved to do small seeding missions but we faced some problem about autonomous flying with GPS.

-We coated our battery to protect it from cold weather, seeding missions need to start in winter since apple seeds need to stay in a cold place for some time to break dormacy.
+We coated our battery to protect it from cold weather, seeding missions need to start in winter since apple seeds need to stay in a cold place for some time to break dormancy.

 - [Seed capsules](#seed-capsules)
 - [How to assemble seeding mechanism to clover 4.2 drone](#how-to-assemble-seeding-mechanism-to-clover-42-drone)